You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 Nothing is free.

-While there are free trials of products, free and premium services and apps, free ebooks, and, well, free Facebook, there is always a price to pay.
+While there are free trials of products, free and premium services, and apps, as well as free ebooks, and, of course, free Facebook, there is always a price to pay.

 Theft of your data is the most common price you pay, as we all discovered from the Facebook and Cambridge Analytica episode.